-We have accumulated over 80 million records related to eviction.
-The Eviction Lab directly collected court records from 13 states.
-But many states either did not centralize their eviction data or were unwilling to release this information.
-Accordingly, the Eviction Lab then purchased more comprehensive datasets of public eviction records from two companies: LexisNexis Risk Solutions and American Information Research Services Inc.
+The Modeled Estimates in our National Map incorporate over 99.9 million records related to eviction gathered from a variety of sources.
+The lab directly collected court records from states and counties, but for many states getting this data was difficult because they did not centralize their eviction data or were unwilling to release this information.
+In some cases, researchers outside of the lab helped us get records or aggregate filings counts.
+The Lab also purchased comprehensive datasets of public eviction records from LexisNexis Risk Solutions and American Information Research Services Inc.

-Because you live in Arkansas, North Dakota, Alaska, or South Dakota, states for which we do not have enough individual-level eviction records to make an estimate.
+If you are looking at our original map, you might notice that Arkansas, North Dakota, Alaska, and South Dakota do not have an eviction rate.
+These are states for which we do not have enough individual-level eviction records to establish the eviction rate with confidence.
 In these states, we can display reported statistics about eviction filings, however.
 For more details about how we handled data from different sources see our Methods page.

 On the map, we have indicated with the symbol Census tracts and block groups with filing and eviction rates in the top 1%.
 There are areas with high rates because housing insecurity is especially acute there.
 But there are other considerations as well.